 As a Psychiatric Nurse Practitioner with a PhD focused in Geriatric Neurodegenerative Disorders (dementias) it is my goal and privilege to partner with my patients and their families in finding solutions to challenging situations, optimizing medication regiments, utilizing diverse psycho-therapeutic techniques and complimentary/alternative interventions (hypnosis, biofeedback, medicinal foods) for maximizing your emotional and cognitive reserves.

-I am also trained in implementing ReCode: Reversing Cognitive Decline Protocols designed by Dr. Bredesen.
+ReCode: Reversing Cognitive Decline Protocols designed by Dr. Bredesen.
 These protocols work best for people living with early signs/symptoms of memory loss and for their family/friend caregivers who are experiencing memory problems due to high physical/emotional stress.
-If you are intereseted in this very innovative, comprehensive and intensive program, please take a look at the information on our Services for People Living with Dementiasection.
+If you are interested in this very innovative, comprehensive and intensive program, please take a look at the information on our Services for People Living with Dementiasection.
 Dr. Sadak trained with Dr. Bredesen and is certified in ReCode.

 If you decide to establish care at the Psychiatric Wellness and Dementia Care, LLC Clinic we will work together towards amplifying your overall wellbeing and improving your quality of life.
 I look forward to working with you towards achieving your goals.

 Please call or email me for an individual in-person or video-conference (telemedicine) appointment, dementia patient/caregiver dyad assessments, couples or family therapy consultation today.

 ONE STOP LOCAL, WA State DEMENTIA RESOURCES : https://waclc.org/consite/expl...